sonata-nfv/sonata-nfv.github.io/component_installation.md

 Password is: `sonata`

-After these steps, the installation is finished.
+After these steps, the installation of SP and VnV are finished are finished.

 ###